Suboxone® Vs. Methadone: Here’s What You Need To Know

 What Is Methadone?

-Methadone[1] is a medication that is prescribed for pain management but is primarily designed to aid in opioid addiction recovery.
-Unlike other opioid-based drugs like morphine or codeine, methadone is synthesized in a lab but interacts with the brain’s pain receptors in the same way.
+Methadone[1] is a medication primarily used for the maintenance treatment of opioid addiction but can also be prescribed for pain management.
+Unlike other opioid-based drugs like morphine or codeine, methadone is synthesized in a lab but interacts with the brain’s pain receptors in a similar way.
 Because of how it’s designed, Methadone typically has a longer duration of effect, which is one of the primary benefits of using it as a treatment for opioid addiction.
-Since methadone is longer-acting and is prescribed in controlled quantities, it helps reduce the intense cravings individuals face when using heroin or other uncontrolled opioid substances.
+Since methadone is longer-acting and is prescribed in controlled quantities, it can help stabilize the patient and reduce cravings and withdrawal symptoms associated with opioid addiction, including heroin and other opioids.

 How Does Methadone Work?

 Many times opioid addiction begins as a form of pain management but quickly becomes a physical and psychological dependence due to unregimented use or intentional abuse because of its euphoric properties.
-As a form of pain management, methadone works the same way as other opioids do by blocking pain receptors in the brain while producing sedative-like effects.
-However, because of its longer duration of effect, methadone creates a safe and effective environment for individuals to begin to wean off their addiction without suffering the sometimes-intense withdrawal symptoms that occur with other opioid drugs.
+As a form of pain management, methadone works in a similar way as other opioids do by blocking pain receptors in the brain while producing sedative-like effects.
+However, because of its longer duration of effect, methadone creates a safe and effective environment for individuals to begin to wean off their addiction without suffering the sometimes intense withdrawal symptoms that occur with other opioid drugs.

 Depending on the individual circumstances of someone battling opioid addiction, Methadone can be prescribed in different doses and cadences.
 The typical starting dose for methadone maintenance treatment is usually 10-30 mg daily.
 However, this will depend on whether the individual suffers mild or severe withdrawal symptoms or is on a strict maintenance schedule.